Scientific Name

 The showy flowers are exotic yellow-green and appear on long pedicels on the upper parts of the stems in summer.

 Select a location that receives six to eight hours of direct sunlight daily.
-In southern climates, a location that allows the vines to grow in full sun while the roots of the plant remain shaded is the best location for growing a Gloriosa Lily plant.
+In southern climates, a location that allows the vines to grow in full sun while the plant's roots remain shaded is best for growing a Gloriosa Lily.
 Some protection from the afternoon sun may be needed as well.

 Prepare the soil by tilling it to a depth of 8 inches (20 cm) and amending it with generous amounts of organic matter such as peat moss, compost, or well-rotted manure.
 Organic matter improves both drainage and aeration and provides a slow-release fertilizer to your Gloriosa Lilies.